natcap/invest.users-guide/source/coastal_protection.rst

 Starting at the landward extent of the survey region (baseline), cross-shore data points of elevation and sand size are collected at the sampling interval determined by the length of the rope (distance between the two boards at full extension).
 Collect at least 5 cross shore data points.
 Collect more than 5 cross shore data points if the beach is wide.
 If the beach is sloping downward toward the sea, the observer sights across the top of the seaward board to the level of the horizon, and determines the distance **(A1)** from the top of the landward board to the sightline in Figure 2 (or distance **(a)** in Figure 1).

+.. figure 30

 .. figure:: ./coastal_protection_images/EmeryBoard_Figure2.png
    :align: center
    :figwidth: 396px

-**Figure 2:** Same as Figure 1.
+   Same as previous figure.
 Find distance A1 from top of board to eye such that eye, top of board 2 and horizon are aligned.
-Line has to be horizontal.
+Line must be horizontal.

 If the beach is locally sloping upward in the offshore direction, then **(A2)** is measured on the seaward board and the sighting is with the horizon over the top of the landward board (Figure 3).
 If horizon cannot be found on landward side, then observer on landward aligns his/her eye with pointer (pen or other thin sharp object) adjusted and held by observer on seaward side and horizon to form a horizontal line.
 Observer on seaward side then reads distance A2, which should be recorded as negative to indicate upward slope.

+.. figure 31

 .. figure:: ./coastal_protection_images/EmeryBoard_Figure3.png
    :align: center
    :figwidth: 398px

-**Figure 3:** Same as Figure 1 and 2.
+   Same as two previous figures.
 Find distance A2 from top of board to pointer such that eye at top of board 1, pointer and horizon are aligned.
-Line has to be horizontal.
+Line must be horizontal.

 In addition, the “data recorder” should make notes of the time of observations and such things such as presence/absence and type of beach debris (kelp, wood etc.).
 Also, the “data recorder” should take note of the maximum landward extent of these debris if they were freshly deposited, as an indication of position of high tide.
 High tide location can also be guessed by looking for position of wet/dry sand barrier.
 If the team has a portable GPS unit, the “data recorder” should note the coordinate of this high water mark, or if there are repeated measurements at the same site, the “data recorder” should evaluate its distance from known landmark.
 Finally, the “data recorder” should make note of position (GPS or meters) of position of landward board during first measurement, of seaward board after last measurement, and position of water level.